sindresorhus/meow/readme.md

 Set a custom version output.

-Set it to `false` to disable it all together.
+Set it to `false` to disable it altogether.

 ##### pkg